feagi/feagi-data-processing/src/io_processing/readme.md

 To see technical information on the specifications of the Feagi Byte Structure, please read here (TODO).

-## Stream Cache Processor
+## Stream Cache Processors
-As neuronal data comes in (or before it goes out), the user may want to define a filter of some sort ot act upon the coded data.
+As neuronal data comes in (or before it goes out), the user may want to define a filter/preprocessing step of some sort ot act upon the coded data.
 This are handled by Stream Cache Processors, which are configurable structures that act upon some processing method onto receiving / sending data.
 There are various types, depending on the type of data encoded:
 - Identity
   - Does nothing.
 No filtering, averaging, anything.
 - Sliding Window Average